 For more information, view our Embedded Network brochure.

 Energy can be on-sold to other customers connected to the private network as long as private meters are installed to record the energy consumed by individual connections within the private network.

-However it is important to note that the customers of an embedded network are not connected to the Endeavour Energy network and must address any concerns regarding their connection to the embedded network operator rather than us.
+However, it is important to note that the customers of an embedded network are not connected to the Endeavour Energy network and must address any concerns regarding their connection to the embedded network operator, not Endeavour Energy.

 The embedded network owner has AEMO responsibilities for:

-- managing their customer tariffs, pricing and recovering NUOS;
+- managing their customer tariffs, pricing and recovering Network Use of System (NUOS)

 Our offers for Embedded Network Connection Services are provided in accordance to our AER approved Model Standing Offer for an Embedded Network Metering Standard Connection Service.

-Once an offer for embedded network connection services is issued, existing brownfield sites with multiple customer metering arrangements would require existing separately metered customers connected within the brownfield installation to transition from Endeavour Energy to the private embedded network.
+Once an offer for embedded network connection services is issued, existing sites with multiple customer metering arrangements would require existing, separately metered customers connected within the installation to transition from Endeavour Energy to the private embedded network.
 This involves terminating the existing customer connection contract, making the associated NMI extinct and removing existing revenue metering.

 The removal of metering and transition of existing customers to the private embedded network must be managed to ensure that all company and market system requirements are complied with.

 When the connection arrangements have been agreed and implemented, we will issue a Permission to Connect and arrange for the embedded network to be registered with AEMO.
 The embedded network manager will then manage the internal data of the embedded network.